Cart 0

 More Focus on Men?
 Seriously?

 Yeah, I get it.
-Men have been in the spotlight for millenia.
+Men have had the spotlight for millenia.
 Other teachers in this sphere are doing amazing work to bring powerful, female-focussed stories to light.

 I’m behind that 100%.
 And I’m behind this too.